greatest-ape/OctaSine/README.md

 ## About

 * Four operators with independent parameters such as volume, panning, modulation index, feedback, three different frequency modifiers (ratio, free and fine) and ASDR volume envelope parameters.
 The operators can be independently switched to white noise mode
 * Flexible routing allowing setting the output operator (with some limitations) as well as the percentage of signal that is simply added to the final output, enabling additive synthesis
 * 128 voices (using them all simultaneously might consume quite a bit of CPU time though)
 * Fully automatable (nice way of saying there is currently no built-in graphical user interface)
 * Master volume and master frequency parameters

+## Warning

+This is not a final version of the audio rendering engine.
+The envelopes might be adjusted.
+This means any patches you make might sound different with later versions.

 ## Installation

 ### macOS

 After cloning the repository and installing the rust compiler (including a nightly toolchain), build and install by running:

 ```sh
 ./scripts/macos/build-simd-and-install.sh